Sage-Bionetworks/rnaseqSim/README.md

 SEED: (optional) If given all scripts with a random element in the workflow will have a seed set at the given integer.

+MID_EXON_FUSIONS: (optional) If set to true, fusions will happen in the middle of exons

 ## Description of outputs